Special Programs » Gifted and Talented

 - Student request for withdrawal. (with written parent permission)

-If a child consistently has difficulty in the program, the teacher, the student, the parent, or the school administrator may request that a conference be held to discuss the problems in an effort to provide intervention strategies, to determine the nature of the problems, and
+If a child consistently has difficulty in the program, the teacher, the student, the parent, or the school administrator may request that a conference be held to discuss the problems in an effort to provide intervention strategies, to determine the nature of the problems, and to consider removal from the program.

-Furlough from the PEAK Program
+Furlough from the GT Program

-Students who have been identified as G/T and wish to be withdrawn for a temporary period of less than three years may request “Furlough” status.
+Students who have been identified as GT and wish to be withdrawn for a temporary period of less than three years may request “Furlough” status.
 Parents should present to the campus placement committee their reasons for wishing to be furloughed.
 The placement committee should document the furlough and should include such documentation in the cumulative folder for the student.
 Students who are furloughed for more than three years must be formally identified again for the Central I.S.D.
-PEAK Program.
+GT Program.